-"Annual Accounting Date"

-"Business Day"

-means the base currency of the Fund, which is USD.

-means any day other than a Saturday or Sunday, during which banks are open in Dublin, Ireland and Luxembourg or such other day or days as may be means December 31.

-Luxembourg or such other day or days as may be determined by the Directors and notified to Shareholders.
+"Annual Accounting Date" means December 31.
+"Base Currency" means the base currency of the Fund, which is USD.
+"Business Day" means any day other than a Saturday or Sunday, during which banks are open in Dublin, Ireland and Luxembourg or such other day or days as may be determined by the Directors and notified to Shareholders.
 Additional Business Days may be created by the Directors and notified to Shareholders in advance.
+"Business Day in Luxembourg" means any day other than a Saturday or Sunday, during which banks are open in Luxembourg or such other day or days as may be determined by the Directors and notified to Shareholders.

-means the Business Day immediately following each Valuation Day, or such other day or days as may be determined by the Directors and notified to Shareholders in advance provided that there shall be at least two Dealing Days in every month occurring at regular intervals.
-See also the section entitled "Suspension of means 2.00 pm (Irish time) five Business Days before the Valuation Day for Redemptions and for Subscriptions.
+means the Business Day immediately following each

+Valuation Day, or such other day or days as may be determined by the Directors and notified to Shareholders in advance provided that there shall be at least two Dealing Days in every month occurring at regular intervals.
+See also the section entitled "Suspension of Valuation of Assets" in the Prospectus.

+means 2.00 pm (Irish time) five Business Days before the Valuation Day for Redemptions and for Subscriptions.
 Subscription and redemption applications that are received by the registration and transfer agent by the Dealing Deadline stated in the prospectus are generally settled at the Subscription and Redemption Price that applies on the next Valuation Day.